1. How to Structure a CV: CV Format Guide for 2025

 4. Mention your education history

 Here’s where the structure of a CV doesn’t have to be completely rigid.
-In a CV structure for students, school-leavers and recent graduates you can put your education section before your work experience.
+In a CV structure for students who often write their first CVs, school-leavers and recent graduates you can put your education section before your work experience.
 When you lack a significant work history your education holds more relevance.

 But regardless of where you put this section it still needs the same information.
 If you’re a university graduate or student, mention the name of your degree, the start and end dates of your studies and the name of your university.
 Use an expected graduation date if you’re still studying.